spartanmayo/recursionschemes-1/recursionTalk.md

 }
 ```

-As you can see, this new lifter function is called ana.
+Asyou can see, this new lifter function is called ana.
 And now, all we need to do is to call `ana(findDivisors)(ringFunctor)(n)` to get a full expresion that represent the factorization of n.
 For example:

 ```scala
 val expression3 = ana(findDivisorsOf)(ringFunctor)(12)